 Each year the effectiveness of the the Literacy Support Program is evaluated and adapted to continually better meet student needs.
 The district uses a variety of assessments to measure progress including, but not limited to the Fountas and Pinnell Benchmark Assessment in Reading, MAP-Measures of Academic Progress and Ohio’s Reading Test.
 Students’ retention rates, classroom teachers’ recommendations, student progress reports and student competency reports are also a measure of student success.
 A significant portion of individual student gains can be attributed to classroom teachers’ instruction with the additional support by the literacy teacher.

 Some gains of the Literacy Support Program, however, are not measurable by standardized tests.
 Growth in self-confidence, an increased interest in reading and writing, choosing to read or write for enjoyment and sharing books with friends are also important outcomes of the intervention.

 Centerville’s Literacy Support Program is jointly funded by local and federal funds.
 The federal funds come from the Title I. Not all of Centerville’s schools qualify for these funds.
 Selection of schools within the district is determined on the basis of the number of students receiving free or reduced priced lunches.
+This year the Title I schools are Cline, Driscoll, Normandy, Primary Village North and Primary Village South.
 In all buildings, additional support is provided by local funds.
 There is at least one Literacy Support Teacher in every elementary school.